jspm/generator/README.md

 The second HTML Generation options include:

+* `comment`: Defaults to `Built with @jspm/generator` comment, set to false or an empty string to remove.
 * `preload`: Boolean, injects `<link rel="modulepreload">` preload tags
 * `whitespace`: Boolean, set to `false` to use minified JSON and preload injections
 * `esModuleShims`: Boolean, set to a string to use a custom ES Module Shims path.
 Set to `false` to remove ES Module Shims